 A Brief History Refresher, for Those Who Really Need It

-There was a time when blacks could be shot, lynched, set on fire or beaten for any reason or no reason.
+There was a time when African-Americans could be shot, lynched, set on fire or beaten for any reason or no reason.
 This was not called hate crime.
 It was called wholesome entertainment.
 And forget about anything resembling a fair trial if they were the victim of, or the suspect in, a crime.
 All in the distant past, you say?
 Not nearly so distant as we’d like to believe.

-Many Americans are alive today who can remember when a 14-year-old black boy named Emmet Till (pictured) was tortured and killed because he allegedly committed the grave offense of flirting with/ speaking to a white woman.
+Many Americans are alive today who can remember when a 14-year-old black boy named Emmett Till (pictured on right) was tortured and killed because he allegedly committed the grave offense of flirting with/ speaking to a white woman.
 (One report was that he simply whistled at her; but he frequently whistled, at no one in particular, to curb his stuttering habit.)
 His murderers were acquitted, then freely admitted the killing.
 And some can remember when African-Americans were gunned down for the crime of trying to vote, and the police would declare it to be a traffic accident.
 (This was before the development of more sophisticated means of eliminating the “wrong” voters.)

 More recently (1964), five civil rights workers (three black, two white) were brutally murdered in two incidents in Mississippi –with the assistance of local law enforcement personnel!
 The two whites who had the audacity to support racial equality were just lynched; the blacks were savagely beaten before being dispatched.
 This is by no means an exhaustive list.
 Is it really so surprising that the police pummeling of Rodney King or the shooting of Trayvon Martin should spark such an uproar?